silnrsi/smith/README.md

 ### Installation

-The standard `pip install .` will install just the smith packages and commands, but will not all the other font tooling which smith will search for when `smith configure` is run.
+The standard `pip install .` will install just the smith packages and commands, but without all the other font utilities which smith will search for when `smith configure` is run.

-To get the complete toolchain, follow the more descriptive step-by-step guide on [https://silnrsi.github.io/silfontdev/](http://silnrnsi.github.io/silfontdev/).
+To get and use the complete toolchain, follow the more descriptive step-by-step guide [Building and Modifying SIL fonts](https://writingsystems.info/topics/fonts/building-and-modifying-sil-fonts/).

 #### Docker image and helper script